leoloveisme/happybeings/Book I Episode IV - New horizons/English/brainstorming.md

 The robots don't have a front or a back.
 The front can become the back within a second - the robot just needs to turn the head and hands-legs.

+*******

-and the child will go to Earth with Chen Marc and Olga Ahlam. (?)
+The child will go to Earth with Chen Marc and Olga Ahlam. (?)

+Even as a child it possesses a whole lot of knowledge of the XYZ universe, because it is in an ever existing connection with the XYZ universe.
+The child will become the catalyst of even more radical positive changes on Earth 🌍 🌎 and in the Milky Way universe.

+********

 If one doesn’t see something, it doesn’t necessarily mean that it is not there; maybe you simply cannot see it yet.
 And once you can see it, you can see it.
 It is like with walking, once you can walk - you can walk.